 If you love reading travel books…

 With us all in lockdown and unable to go anywhere it makes sense to use the spare time wisely.
-We both love reading so we’ll be getting through several more books over the coming weeks and months.
+We both love reading so we’ll be getting through several more books over the coming weeks.